Florence House provides safe, supported permanent housing to chronically homeless women in Portland, Maine.

 - Shelter with a small number of emergency beds for immediate, short-term refuge for women who are temporarily homeless because of an economic or situational crisis.

 Florence House is named for Florence Young, a caring, dedicated social worker who believes in the value and worth of every single human being, regardless of circumstances and status.

-Florence was a social work student at Preble Street, on the staff at Preble Street, and a Board member at Preble Street.
+Florence was a social work student intern, a staff member, and a Board member at Preble Street.
 She was a key contributor to the beginnings of the agency, working side by side with our founder, Joe Kreisler, whom Florence respected, admired and loved.
 Florence helped shape the organization, develop our philosophy, and start the hard and important work of implementing our mission.
 Florence House is a tribute to Florence Young, her ideals, her spirit, and her love.